Carson County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-This is the single most important piece of information you need to know: You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
+This is the single most important piece of information to remember: You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
+This deadline is strictly enforced.
+If you miss it, your license will automatically be suspended.

 Where to Request: You must request the hearing from the Texas Department of Public Safety (DPS).

-What Happens If You Miss The Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
-No exceptions are typically made, so don't delay!
+- What Happens If You Miss The Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended, regardless of the circumstances of your arrest.
+There are very few exceptions to this rule.

 Automatic License Suspension